23 die in historic floods in West Virginia

 "I've been a firefighter for nine years," Townsend said.
 "This is definitely the most destructive fire I've ever been to,” he added.

-Tags: usa, displaced, people displaced, republican party, Corey Blackman, us congress, flood usa, usa weather, usa climate, Canberk Yüksel, west virginia, west virginia weather, displaced people america, west virginia governor, earl ray tomblin, evan jenkins, abc news
+Tags: usa, displaced, republican party, Corey Blackman, us congress, flood usa, usa weather, usa climate, Canberk Yüksel, west virginia, west virginia weather, displaced people america, west virginia governor, earl ray tomblin, evan jenkins, abc news